Join Us in Championing the Humanities

 Frenchburg, Menifee County

-Humanities in the Schools brings children's authors to elementary schools all across the state to discuss their work and life as an author.
+Kentucky Humanities at the Schools brings children's authors to elementary schools all across the state to discuss their work and life as an author.
 Authors do a meet and greet with each student after the program and sign free copies of their book for each participant.

 "My students loved the visit.
 They commented that this was the first "celebrity" that they had ever met.
 I had students begin to write and illustrate their own books."